Upstairs cafés in Hong Kong: Unlicensed upstairs cafés

+Many upstairs cafés are unlicensed.
 The Food and Environmental Hygiene Department only has 200 inspectors who are responsible for inspecting the restaurants.
-Without receiving any complaints, it is difficult to uncover unlicensed cafés located in different buildings and different district.
-Without licenses, a lot of safety problems may arise.
+Without receiving any complaints, it is difficult to uncover unlicensed cafés located in different buildings and different districts.
+Without licenses, many safety problems may arise, such as food hygiene problems, lack of fire escape exits, and building structure problems.
+In addition, the quality of food and the hygiene of the environment may not be guaranteed.